 Overview

-Basic LTI enabled This PowerLink provides a mechanism for connecting WebCT with external tools which support Basic LTI, a subset of the full IMS Learning Tools Interoperability 2 specification.
-This allows WebCT to act as a tool consumer of Basic LTI-compliant tools.
-Whilst the full specification has still to be released, Basic LTI provides an important step towards enabling tool producers to support access from multiple platforms, including different flavours of virtual learning environments (or learning management systems).
+LTI provides an important step towards enabling tool providers to support access from multiple platforms, including different flavours of virtual learning environments (or learning management systems).
 From a tool consumer perspective it also opens up new opportunities for collaborative work between users of different platforms (or just different installations of the same platform).

 System requirements